Overview

 Introduction webinar

-Join Head of Planning Samer Bagaeen in his programme introduction webinar.
+Join Programme Leader Charlotte Morphet in her programme introduction webinar.
 Here you can learn more about the University, online study and the course, and ask any questions you may have.

 Online learning